SebFernandez/Battleship/README.md

 # Battleship

 First big project for me.
-The task is to code a battleship that can be played by two players or setting an AI which plays agains a player.
+The task is to code a battleship that can be played by two players or setting an AI which plays against a player.

 May be with bugs, I don't have much time to be constant due to the University, if any suggestions appear I will apreciate it.